-How long may UPHS and the School of Medicine be able to use or disclose your personal health information?
+How long may the School of Medicine use or disclose my personal health information?

 Your authorization for use of your personal health information for this specific study does not expire.

 Your information may be held in a research database.
 However, the School of Medicine may not reuse or re-disclose information collected in this study for a purpose other than this study unless: